TWUOnline/multi-access/pages/02.learning-design/02.course-planning/module.md

 [ui-accordion independent=true open=none]

-[ui-accordion-item title=STEP 1: Big Ideas and Essential Questions"]
+[ui-accordion-item title="STEP 1: Big Ideas and Essential Questions"]

 One strategy we use before getting into the details of a course is identifying the **Big Ideas** (Wiggins & McTighe, 2005).
 Below is an image from Stanford University (adapted) that takes us through the process of deciding the big ideas, essential questions, key knowledge and skills, and learning activities.